airbnb/streamalert/docs/source/clusters.rst

     }

-This also creates the CloudTrail and S3 bucket, but now the CloudTrail logs are also delivered to CloudWatch Logs and then to a Kinesis subscription which feeds the classifier function.
+This also creates the CloudTrail and S3 bucket, but now the CloudTrail logs are also delivered to CloudWatch Logs and then to a Kinesis stream via a CloudWatch Logs Subscription Filter.
 This can scale to higher throughput, since StreamAlert does not have to download potentially very large files from S3.
-In this case, rules should be written against the ``cloudwatch:events`` log type.
+In this case, rules should be written against the ``cloudwatch:cloudtrail`` log type.

 Configuration Options
 ~~~~~~~~~~~~~~~~~~~~~